treban/pimatic-raspbee/README.md

 ### Supported devices

 * **RaspBeeLightDevices**
-There are tree typs of light devices:
+There are three typs of light devices:
   - Dimmer only
   - Color temperature
   - RGB